Both of us are breathing heavily now—skin scorched, robes torn, minor wounds etched into flesh and spirit.

 "Thanks for the food."

-It seemed like some kind of ritual.
+It seems like some kind of ritual.

 "Thanks for the food."

-We both began eating.
+We both begin eating.

 And then…